 Get the Code

-You can download the full source of the app from GitHub.
-The repository also contains the Delivery/Preview API dump of the Kentico Cloud project of the example app.
+You can download the full source of the app from a common repository of article examples in GitHub.
+The folder also contains the Delivery/Preview API dump of the Kentico Cloud project of the example app.
 With that file, you can quickly inspect the structure of the content.

 I've explained that a flexible navigation structure can be modeled using Kentico Cloud content types.
 Then, you've learned how the three frequently used types of navigation can be implemented with these content types.
 Finally, I've shown a simple MVC code that allows an app to automatically reflect the navigation and content designed in Kentico Cloud.
 With such approach and design, both the content strategists and developers are no longer required to do each others' jobs and they can focus on what matters to them most.